Cyber-Chic/nasa/COIN_LEDGER.md

 To complete this physical-to-orbital transmission, our custom 3D Galaxy Simulator art prints are actively being sent straight into outer space through two unique signals:
 * 🛰️ **The Broadcast Signal:** A digital rendering of our signature coin face is beamed directly to **[SAT GUS](https://crunchlabs.com)**, an active 12U CubeSat satellite orbiting 500km above Earth, displaying on-screen against the real curvature of the planet.
-* 🚀 **The Rocket Signal:** High-fidelity 4x6 prints captured from our 3d Galaxy Map are launched physically past the Karman Line into zero-gravity space aboard **[commercial rocket flights](https://clubforfuture.org)**.
+* 🚀 **The Rocket Signal:** High-fidelity 4x6 prints captured from our 3D Galaxy Map are launched physically past the Karman Line into zero-gravity space aboard **[commercial rocket flights](https://clubforfuture.org)**.

-<br> 📡 LOG: Orbital captures populate below dynamically as each transmission beam clears the queue.
+> 📡 **LOG:** Orbital captures populate below dynamically as each transmission beam clears the queue.

 ---